hertie-data-science-lab/tutorial-new-grp5/README.md

 Since Xplique is mainly working with Tensorflow, which is not supported by the latest versions of Python, please use Python 3.9–3.12.

+# Video Tutorial

+The file was too heavy for Github, so the video can be found on [this link](https://drive.google.com/file/d/1GpCDze4pH-8wlyQThnooFaGPMcJ20SSp/view?usp=sharing).

 # Contributions

 **Giulia Maria Petrilli (236888)** - wrote helpers code for data and model loading, preprocessing and bias assessment, prepared an in-class presentation together with Fanus, reviewed and tested code and added text throughout tutorial preparation.
 You can track related GitHub commits in the current AND [our first GitHub repo](https://github.com/GiuliaGGG/Explainable-AI-XAI-and-facial-recognition/commits/main/), that was used before the official link was fixed.